 Forget flying south this fall when you’ve got a home like this

 It’s a chaotic world we live in.
 However, there is a place where we each can find the solace and sanctum necessary in our daily lives; and that is the home.
 But, the home is only as comforting and rejuvenating as we design it.
 We all crave comfort in simple things like Netflix and a good wine, but what’s more comforting than finding yourself surrounded by lush green nature?
-Bringing the outdoors in has rapidly become the latest design trend in interior design.
+Bringing the outdoors in with decorative plants has rapidly become the latest design trend in interior design.
 It shows no sign of slowing down.

 Revitalize with Green

 Reflecting this desire to be surrounded by nature is the highly acclaimed Pantone Color of the Year in 2017 – happened to be Green.
 “Greenery is meant to represent refreshment and revitalization – something we all could use in a complex social and political environment”, according to Pantone.

 But for those who aren’t ready to repaint their living room walls green just yet, you have options.
 The simplest, most effective and organic way to achieve a refreshing and greener home is to simply incorporate living plants into it.

 The trend of incorporating plants into homes and offices has taken the design world by storm and consumed everything from Pinterest to Elle Décor.
 Notable people incorporating plants into their interior and architectural designs start with talk show phenom Ellen Degeneres and her green paradise studio set.
 It continues to the world-renowned Swiss architecture firm Herzog & Meuron, who are currently constructing the Beruit tower designed entirely around its exotic planted terraces.